begh-azka/google-cloud-learning/7_VMs/README.md

 - Used to apply load balancing across heterogeneous group of instances.
 - In general, recommended for legacy clusters only
 - No autoscaling, autohealing, or auto-patching

+### To Create Instance Groups
+- Go to RHS of compute cloud and select instance groups.
+- Create a Launch Template with the required Configuartion.
+- We can keep it in multi-zone or single zone
+- Autoscaling can be turned on or off.
+If On then max and min can be set.
+Target utilization can be set as well which will indicate when instances can be scaled out or down.
+Target Utilization -> CPU utilization, HTTP load balancing servicing capacity, Stackdriver metrics.
+  - Cool Down Period is allowed for instances to finish initializing before metrics are taken.
+  - Stabilization period is time autoscaler uses to calculate MIGs recommended target size.
+  - Avoids thrashing i.e rapidly adding and removing instances.
+- Healthcheck can be configured and protocol/port can be specified.
+Check interval and Healthy Threshold need to be specified with a timeout.